Neuropsychological and Educational Assessments

 • Memory and learning

-• Language and communication
+• Language

 • Processing speed

-• Executive functions (e.g., planning, organisation, problem-solving)
+• Executive functions

 • Visual-spatial abilities

-• Academic skills including reading, writing, and numeracy
+• Academic skills

-After completing testing, we provide a detailed report explaining the results in clear, understandable terms.
+After completing the assessment, we provide a detailed report explaining the results in clear, understandable terms.
 This report includes practical recommendations tailored to the young person’s needs, which can support learning, social skills, and wellbeing.
 We also offer feedback sessions to discuss the findings and next steps with families and relevant professionals.

 Assessment Fees and Rebates